 Make Sure Your Affairs Are In Order

 A key part of preparing for all possible eventualities is choosing who you would trust to make key decisions for you.
-We can craft the powers of attorney you need to give those people the power to act on your behalf.
+We can craft the power of attorney you need to give the right people the power to act on your behalf.
 Call 412-261-2620 or contact us online to schedule a free initial consultation.